By Stephanie Iwuaba.

 Definitely a designer to watch out for, this young Lagosian has created pieces that can make an ordinary Nigerian man look like a multimillion dollar businessman.
 His very suave men clothing line ‘Soares Anthony’ is dedicated to creating a picture of sophistication and opulence.
 He is inspired by Nigerian fabrics with the tailoring of Japanese excellence.
 Not only are his styles unconventional, they are also very attractive in a masculine kind of way.

 Soares Anthony, a bachelor’s degree holder, has been working earnestly and his efforts have paid off with awards.
 His pieces have been won by very affluent politicians and have been distributed to London, France and the USA.
 He also owns a fashion magazine called SG2 which celebrates Nigerian fashion.
 Soares has been giving back to the Nigerian fashion industry by running a program that helps teach young Nigerian designers what they need to make their work of competent international standards.
 It will be a delight to watch him grow to his heights.

 There it is.
 Top ten Nigerian fashion designer who love and celebrate our culture through fashion!

 About the Author

 Stephanie Iwuaba is a fashion blogger and designer from Lagos, Nigeria currently living in San Diego, USA.
-She has always had a flair for fashion and is constantly addicted to learning new fashion tricks and trends.
+She has always had a flare for fashion and is constantly addicted to learning new fashion tricks and trends.
 She has successfully started her clothing line ‘Goshtibles’ in the USA and is committed to helping others discover the secrets to constantly looking flawlessly fabulous.
-Stephanie is inspired by renowned fashion diva Kimora Lee Simmons for her fashion trendsetting and, more importantly, for her business prowess.
-You can follow Stephanie’s group Trendstarters’ Lounge on Facebook for different, new, and exciting fashion trends.
+Stephanie is inspired by renowned fashion diva, Kimore Lee Simmons for her fashion trend setting and more importantly for her business prowess.
+You can follow Stephanie’s group Trendstarters’ Lounge on Facebook for different new and exciting fashion trends.